Utah Court Records

 Where to Get an Uncontested Divorce Form in Utah

 An intending divorcee can get the divorce form and other documents filed in an uncontested divorce at the office of the clerk.
-Utah judiciary does not provide divorce forms online.
+The Utah judiciary does not provide divorce forms online.
 Since April 2012, divorce records in Utah have become private records (Section 30–3–4)..
 Consequently, only the divorcees and their attorneys, who are named on the record, may access the divorce record.
 Other persons must provide a court order granting access to the divorce record.
 Nevertheless, the clerk will redact sensitive data before allowing the inspection and copying of the divorce record.
 Meanwhile, orders and decrees issued in a divorce proceeding are available to interested members of the public.

 - The name of the person involved in the record, unless said person is a juvenile

-- The location or assumed location of the record or persons involved in the case.
-These include information such as the city, county, or state of residence or accusation.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state in which the person resides or was accused

-How Do I Get a Copy of my Divorce Decree in Utah?
+How Do I Get a Copy of My Divorce Decree in Utah?

 First, use the court directory to find the address and contact information of the clerk of the district court where the case was adjudicated.
 The clerk will request certain information to retrieve the divorce decree, e.g., the names of the divorcees, the date of the decree.
 Upon successful retrieval, the requester must pay the applicable fees to search, copy, certify, and exemplify the divorce decree.